 D.C.
 Sniper ConvictedOn Nov.
-17, a jury in Virginia

-Beach, VA convicted John Allen Muhammad of murder in last year's serial sniper slavings in the Wash, D.C. area.
-Muhammad was convicted on two counts of capital murder, one for committing multiple murders in a three-year period, and the other for the killing of Dean H. Mevers.
-He was also found quilty of charges of conspiracy to commit murder and the illegal use of a firearm.
+17, a jury in Virginia Beach, VA convicted John Allen Muhammad of murder in last year's serial sniper slayings in the Wash, D.C. area.
+Muhammad was convicted on two counts of capital murder, one for committing multiple murders in a three-year period, and the other for the killing of Dean H. Meyers.
+He was also found guilty of charges of and the illegal use of a firearm.
 The jury deliberated less than seven hours and immediately reconvened to decide whether Muhammad will be executed or given life in prison.
-Lee Malvo, 18, who
+Lee Malvo, 18, who was arrested with Mr.